 The state of the panels (visibility, location, arrangements) are stored persistently in the current workspace.
 This allows different panel states to be captured and stored in workspace files using the Workspaces commands from the application menu.

 A few of the VectorStyler panels may have multiple instances.
-These include the Layers, Color Palette, Object Style, and various Styles and Presets panels.
+These include the Layers, Color Palette, Appearance, and various Styles and Presets panels.
 Having multiple instances of these panels can be used to improve design workflow on a complex document.

-For example, the Layers panel instances can be opened on different parts (of the hierarchy) and different canvases of the same document.
-When multiple documents are open in VectorStyler, a Layers panel instance can be opened to an inactive document.
+For example, the Layers panel instances can be opened on different parts of the document hierarchy, or different canvases of the same document.
+When multiple documents are open in VectorStyler, a Layers panel instance can be opened to access a document in the background.
 This enables the easy dragging and dropping of objects from one Layers panel to another, to easily reuse objects from one canvas or one document in an other.